earthly/earthly/docs/earthfile/earthfile.md

 Note that non-push commands are not allowed to follow a push command within a recipe.

+#### `--no-cache`

+Force the command to run every time; ignoring any cache.
+Any commands following the invocation of `RUN --no-cache`, will also ignore the cache.
+If `--no-cache` is used as an option on the `RUN` statement within a `WITH DOCKER` statement, all commands after the `WITH DOCKER` will also ignore the cache.

 ##### `--entrypoint`

 Prepends the currently defined entrypoint to the command.